foundry-rs/book/src/spark/forge-std.md

 > 📚 **Reference**
 >
-> See the [Forge Standard Library Reference](../reference/forge-std/) for a complete overview of Forge Standard Library.
+> See the [Spark Standard Library Reference](../reference/spark-std/) for a complete overview of Spark Standard Library.